Hope in the High Country: Standing for the Whitebark pine

 Cooked in hot ashes, roasted, mixed with serviceberries or ground into a mush, the seeds are also a traditional food source for Native American and First Nation people in the U.S. and Canada.

 Individual whitebark pines have been known to live 400 to 1,000 years and can grow to over 90 feet in height, but today, their survival as a species is jeopardized by mountain pine beetle outbreaks, altered fire regimes, climate change and a fungal infection called white pine blister rust.
+The U.S. Fish and Wildlife Service has listed the Whitebark pine as threatened under the Endangered Species Act.

 BLM and U.S. Forest Service ecologists in Idaho have been working with the Whitebark Pine Ecosystem Foundation for nearly twenty years to restore the tree’s habitat in eastern Idaho.
 In the mountains above Challis, Idaho, teams attached pouches containing the pheromone verbenone to healthy trees to trick mountain pine beetles into thinking that the trees had already been attacked so they would move on.